Býchory

 Býchory is a municipality and village in Kolín District in the Central Bohemian Region of the Czech Republic.
 It has about 700 inhabitants.

+Etymology

+The origin of the name is uncertain.
+There is a theory that it was derived from the personal name Bychor.

 Geography

 Býchory is located about 6 km northeast of Kolín and 53 km east of Prague.
 The western part of the municipality with the village lies in the Central Elbe Table.
 The eastern part lies in the East Elbe Table.
-The highest point is the Homole hill at 279 m above sea level.
+The highest point is the hill Homole at 279 m above sea level.
 The stream Hluboký potok originates here and flows across the municipality.

 History

 The first written mention of Býchory is from 1352, when the church was documented.

 Transport

 There are no railways or major roads passing through the municipality.